deliciousbrains/wp-migrate-db-pro-tweaks/README.md

 Installation
 ------------

-Create a /wp-migrate-db-pro-tweaks/ folder in /wp-content/plugins/ and simply drop the wp-migrate-db-pro-tweaks.php file into it.
+Create a /wp-migrate-db-pro-tweaks/ folder in /wp-content/plugins/ in your Source WordPress install and simply drop the wp-migrate-db-pro-tweaks.php file into it.
 Then go to the Plugins page in your WordPress dashboard and activate it.

 Setup
 -----